Skip to main content

 Travel Guide

-Arriving in a new country to find your charger does not fit the wall — or worse, watching your hair dryer spark and die — is one of travel's most avoidable mistakes.
-The good news: once you understand the two simple concepts of plug shape and voltage, you will know exactly what to pack for anywhere on Earth.
+Every year, millions of travelers arrive at their destination only to discover their devices won't plug into the wall — or worse, watch a hair dryer spark and die because they plugged it into the wrong voltage.
+These are among the most avoidable travel mistakes in existence.
+Once you understand two simple concepts — plug shape and voltage — you will know exactly what to pack for anywhere on Earth.

 Some links below are affiliate links: if you buy through them we may earn a small commission at no extra cost to you.
 We only recommend adapters we would pack ourselves.